 There’s a moral to this story of embarrassment and potential neighbor shunning, and it is this: it’s important to be clear about your expectations, in life as well as in white elephant gift exchanges.
 That’s why I’m going to be very clear about the contents of this Snowball Bundt Cake.

 Contrary to what the name might suggest, this Snowball cake is not, in fact, made of snow.
 Instead, it’s made of rich cocoa and coffee.
-In fact, what lies under that pillowy frosting is the best chocolate bundt cake of all time.
-But instead of the usual chocolate sour cream glaze, I smothered it in a fluffy sour cream and coconut frosting.
+In fact, what lies under that pillowy frosting is the best chocolate bundt cake.
+But instead of the usual chocolate sour cream glaze, I smothered it in a fluffy sour cream, coconut frosting, and toasted coconut.
 The result is sort of like a Mounds bar in cake form, which is to say, it’s like a little slice of heaven.

 This cake was a huge hit at my friend’s birthday party.
 In fact, I’m thinking next time I’m invited to a White Elephant Gift Exchange, I may just skip the gift and bring this cake instead.
 After all, everyone loves the person who brings cake, but the Snuggie lady?
 Not so much.